pimeys/blocking_test/README.md

 cargo +nightly run
 ```

-The service runs in `localhost:8080` and can be communicated with a web client.
+The service runs in `localhost:8080` and can be used with a web client.

 To save a new query: